loraxx753/html-template/README.md

 * Stand-Alone Babel Support for IE11
 * CSS Houdini support using a polyfill
 * Generalizing the principals in the documentation so everytihng is more template and cookie-cutter.
+* ES8 features.
+Some of these may already be implemented, though.
+I haven't really been paying attention.

 ## Where's your Medium Article?